ropg/SVESADS/README.md

 ![](images/PLB.png)

 **But am I crazy in thinking that when you're looking for people that _don't_ have a PLB, looking for an internationally standardized 6 x 6 meter symbol to be improvised on the ground which can be found by software on today's rapidly tasked commercial satellite images is still lightyears better than flying at low altitude while searching a massive area?
-Even if you do both: tasking imagery is likely much cheaper than flying helicopters and planes.**
+The minute you're flying helicopters and planes, tasking imagery is not going to break the bank.**